MelihGulum/Gender-Age-Detection/README.md

 You may use the model previously produced by me or you may build yourself after run train.py.

 ## OpenCV
 Subsequently, in detect_gender_webcam.py we integrated our model to camera.
-Our model returns us the gender and the age.
+Our model returns us the gender of the person.